agarwal-sandeep/node-chakracore/NODECHAKRACORE_DEBUGGING.md

 * Inspect locals, callstacks, add watches etc.

 ### Time Travel Debbuging
-Currently, Time Travel debugging using Node-ChakraCore is an experimental project.
+Time Travel debugging using Node-ChakraCore is an experimental project.
 [VSCode](https://code.visualstudio.com/) has been forked for this experiment to showcase the potential of Time travel debugging using Node-ChakraCore.
-Feel free to try your own experiemnts and submit PR to VSCode github repo or Node-ChakraCore.
+You can follow the progress of this work [here](https://github.com/mrkmarron/ChakraCoreTTD/tree/DebuggerEnabledTTD).

 Here are the instructions, code and required binaries for ChakraCore with Time-Travel Debugging as shown at //build 2016.
 Download this self contained package (zip file), it contains the following: